 A free, confidential consultation can help you understand your charges, possible consequences, and next steps.
 Contact our office to speak with a member of our defense team and get clear information about how your case may move forward.

-Here are practical steps to take as soon as you can:
+Practical steps to take as soon as possible:

-- Stay calm and do not argue with officers at the scene or at the Bay County jail.
+- Stay calm at the scene and at the Bay County Jail.
 Provide basic identifying information only.

-- Use your right to remain silent.
-Politely state that you want a lawyer and do not answer questions about the incident until you speak with our team.
+- Invoke your right to remain silent.
+Tell officers you want a lawyer and don’t answer questions about the incident until you’ve spoken with our team.

-- Avoid discussing the situation on social media or by text.
-Messages and posts can be collected and used by the prosecution.
+- Don’t discuss the situation by text or on social media.
+Those messages and posts can be collected by prosecutors.

-- Write down what you remember about the stop, search, or arrest, including names of officers or witnesses, while the details are fresh.
+- Write down what you remember about the stop, search, or arrest, including officer names and any witnesses, while the details are fresh.

-- Keep copies of any paperwork you receive, such as citations, release conditions, or court notices, and store them in one place.
+- Keep all paperwork you receive, such as citations, release conditions, and court notices, in one place.

 - Contact a criminal defense lawyer as soon as possible so we can review your documents, explain deadlines, and start protecting your interests.

-Every case is different, and the specific court that handles your matter typically depends on where the alleged offense occurred.
-During a free consultation, we review what has happened so far, discuss your goals, and outline the next steps.
-Our aim is for you to leave that first conversation with a clearer sense of what to expect and how we can help.
+During a free consultation, we review what has happened, discuss your goals, and walk through next steps.
+Our aim is for you to leave that first conversation with a clearer understanding of what to expect and how we can help.

 How We Defend Criminal Charges

-Once you reach out to us, we begin by learning your story and reviewing the documents and information available.
-We look closely at the arrest, any searches, statements, and the charges that the state has filed.
-Our team works to identify potential issues such as questionable stops, problems with warrants, or weaknesses in how evidence was collected or tested.
+Once you reach out, we start by reviewing the arrest, any searches, statements made, and the charges the state has filed.
+We look for potential issues: questionable stops, problems with warrants, or weaknesses in how evidence was collected or tested.
+That review shapes the defense strategy from the start.

-If you are also dealing with injuries related to an incident in the area, you may find helpful information on our Callaway personal injury attorney page, which addresses separate but related legal concerns.
+If you’re also dealing with injuries connected to an incident in the area, you may find helpful information on our Callaway personal injury attorney page, which addresses separate but related legal concerns.

 Frequently Asked Questions

-We represent adults facing a wide range of criminal charges, including many that may arise from incidents tied to Callaway.
-These can include DUI, drug offenses, theft, violent offenses, probation violations, and other felonies and misdemeanors.
-In your consultation, we review the specific charge and discuss how we may approach it.
+We represent adults facing a wide range of charges, including DUI, drug offenses, theft, violent offenses, probation violations, and other felonies and misdemeanors.
+In your consultation, we review the specific charge and discuss how we may approach your defense.

-You can usually speak with our team promptly after you contact us.
-Because we know time is critical, we work to schedule free, confidential consultations as quickly as possible.
+You can usually reach us promptly after contacting our office.
+We know time matters, so we schedule free, confidential consultations as quickly as possible.
 In that first conversation, we gather basic facts, review any paperwork you have, and explain immediate next steps.

-In your first meeting, we listen to your account of what happened and review documents such as citations or charging papers.
-We explain what the charges mean, outline potential consequences, and discuss the court process.
-You will have the chance to ask questions so you leave with more clarity.
+We listen to your account, review documents such as citations or charging papers, explain what the charges mean, outline potential consequences, and walk through the court process.
+You’ll have time to ask questions and leave with a clearer sense of what to expect.

-No. We do not judge clients based on allegations.
-People come to us during very difficult times, and our role is to defend their rights, not to criticize them.
-We treat each client with respect and confidentiality while focusing on solutions and the best path forward.
+No. People come to us during some of the most difficult periods of their lives, and our role is to defend their rights, not evaluate their character.
+We treat each client with respect and confidentiality while focusing on a practical path forward.

-Call (850) 220-2098 to speak directly with our defense team and get the information you need to move forward with confidence.
+Call (850) 220-2098 to speak directly with our defense team and get the information you need to move forward.

 Our Settlements & Verdicts